pro-jeet/WonderAstroWorld/README.md

 Additional Features Added:

 1. AstroListView:
-	  - Added functionality like selecting date from calendar and get data for the past dates.
+    - Added functionality like selecting date from calendar and get data for the last 7 days from the selected date.
 (On Click of calendar button on Top bar)

 2. AstroDetailView:
     - Added function like to see the HD version of the Picture.
+(To switch between HD and Normal Pic - click of HD/Normal Button on Top Bar)
     - Read More and Read less button added for large description for the Picture.

 3. Image Caching for both HD and Normal Picturs: